-Tom is quoted in The New York Times and CNN Money, The Washington Post, Chicago Tribune, Marketing News, The Denver Post, Brandweek, Forbes, as well as appearing on Fox Business.
+Tom is quoted in The New York Times and CNN Money and The Washington Post.
+His commentary is found in the Chicago Tribune, Marketing News, The Denver Post, Brandweek, Forbes, as well as appearing on Fox Business.

 As an expert in human behavior he is a regular contributor to Retail Wire and is counted as a retail expert in their BrainTrust.

 Tom regularly speaks as a keynote and break-out speaker.
 He also conducts client-sponsored seminars and lectures on a variety of topics.
 To find out more on Tom’s speaking engagements, topics and experience, click here.

 Mike Van Ausdeln, Senior Brand Strategist